-Our 1913 Queenslander was built with 14 transom windows above internal and external doors.
+Our 1913 Queenslander was built with fourteen transom windows above internal and external doors.
 Over time they were all nailed, painted and jammed shut and by the time we moved into the house they hadn't been opened for - who knows, 70 years or more.
-I can't stand paint-smothered hardware so a restoration was always on the cards.
+I can't stand paint-smothered and inoperable fittings so a restoration was always on the cards.

 These windows are often referred to as "fanlights" but that term should technically be reserved for fan- or half-moon shaped windows.
 The correct name for a rectangular aperture is transom window, denoting a horizontal element or bar above a window or door.

 Transom window lifter, before renovation (left) and after.

 Transom windows were generally hinged from the lower edge of the frame or on a central pivot.
 A range of hardware mechanisms were devised to operate the high-set windows and the most common method involved a simple latch and looped cords.
 But in our house the formal spaces comprising the central hallway, dining room and drawing room all used the "transom lifts", also referred to as "transom operators", 'transom rods" and "transom openers".
 The hardware seems to have been fairly common in houses built in the first two decades of the 1900s, although much have been lost in removations over time or buried in paint.
 But if you look for them you might spot one.

 Before stripping the paint I could barely make out a maker's mark on the small lifter handle, which later turned out to be a "RHCo" brand.
 And to my delight the locking mechanism had prominent patent mark stating "Pat.
 June 6 1899".
 I also noted that the hardware had once been bronze-plated although almost all of the delicate finish had been lost over time.